JonasJ-dev/Portfolio/README.md

 # Portfolio

+PUT ON HOLD!

+The development of this site has been put on hold for private reasons, I might come back to it in a few weeks

 THIS IS STILL A VERY EARLY SITE MANY THINGS WILL CHANGE!!

 This is my portfolio website that I'm currently working on.
 I uploaded it here for ease of access.
 Right now I'm going to use HTML and CSS primarily, but later down the line I'm going